 - I can’t make noses.
 This one is way too big.

 - I need a big hat for my wizard.

 - Why do I need to paint the whole head when I am going to glue on yarn later?

 - Papier mâché pulp is only newspaper and glue and washes off easily when you are finished working.
 You will be surprised at all the wonderful things that you can make with it.

-- Since the puppet heads are so small, it is easier to just pinch the pulp to make a nose.
+- Since the puppet heads are so small, sometimes it is easier to pinch the pulp to make a nose.

 - If your puppet needs a hat, it is best to make it with the pulp and attach it while the pulp is still wet.

-- You need to paint the whole head because the yarn won’t completely cover the back of the head.
+- You need to paint the whole head because the yarn might not completely cover the back of the head.